clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 For the dialog's accessible name we can use either the `aria-labelledby` or `aria-label` ARIA attributes.
 Most accessibility experts will implore you to use `aria-labelledby` as it has some advantages over `aria-label`.
 Since `aria-labelledby` references an existing text node in the DOM, it benefits sighted screen reader users who can see the name as well as hear it announced, creating a better user experience for them.
 On the other hand, the `aria-label` attribute's value is a string (text) that becomes the accessible name and is not visible to sighted users.

-An additional benefit of using `aria-labelledby` is that it will be translated to different languages by auto translate services such as with Google Chrome.
+An additional benefit of using `aria-labelledby` is that it is more likely to be translated to different languages by auto translate services such as in Google Chrome.
 The `aria-label` attribute will not be, so a screen reader user who is using a different language will not hear accessible names announced in their preferred language.
+However, auto-translate cannot be consistently relied upon.
+If localization and internationalization are requirements for your product, always keep in mind that ARIA text strings must be localized just the same as visible text.

-The same criteria goes for `aria-describedby`, the description is be visible to sighted users and will be auto-translated whereas `aria-description` will not be visible to sighted users and will not be auto-translated.
+The same criteria goes for `aria-describedby`, the description is be visible to sighted users and may be auto-translated, whereas `aria-description` will not be visible to sighted users and will not be auto-translated.
+Additionally, the `aria-description` attribute is not as well supported across various assistive technology and devices as `aria-describedby`, so be discerning with its usage and prefer `aria-describedby` whenever possible.

 So the "Too Long; Don't Read" (TL;DR, aka summary) of this is: